AmbiqAI/sleepkit/README.md

 ---

-## <span class="sk-h2-span">Model Factory</span>
+## <span class="sk-h2-span">Modes</span>

-__SleepKit__ provides a __model factory__ that allows you to easily create and train customized models.
-The model factory includes a number of modern networks well suited for efficient, real-time edge applications.
-Each model architecture exposes a number of high-level parameters that can be used to customize the network for a given application.
-These parameters can be set as part of the configuration accessible via the CLI and Python package.
+__SleepKit__ provides a number of **modes** that can be invoked for a given task.
+These modes can be accessed via the CLI or directly from the `task` within the Python package.

+- **Download**: Download specified datasets
+- **Feature**: Generate features for given dataset(s)
+- **Train**: Train a model for specified task and features
+- **Evaluate**: Evaluate a model for specified task and features
+- **Export**: Export a trained model to TF Lite and TFLM
+- **Demo**: Run task-level demo on PC or EVB

 ---

-## <span class="sk-h2-span">Dataset Factory</span>
+## <span class="sk-h2-span">Datasets</span>

-__SleepKit__ exposes several open-source datasets for training each of the SleepKit tasks via a __dataset factory__.
+__SleepKit__ includes several open-source datasets for training each of the SleepKit tasks via a __dataset factory__.
 For certain tasks, we also provide synthetic data provided by [PhysioKit](https://ambiqai.github.io/physiokit) to help improve model generalization.
 Each dataset has a corresponding Python class to aid in downloading and generating data for the given task.
 Additional datasets can be easily added to the SleepKit framework by creating a new dataset class and registering it to the dataset factory.

 - **MESA**: A large-scale polysomnography dataset with 6,814 subjects collected from 6 field centers.
 - **CMIDSS**: A dataset of 300 subjects with over 500 multi-day recordings of wrist-worn accelerometer data annotated with two event types: onset, the beginning of sleep, and wakeup, the end of sleep.
 - **YSYW**: A dataset of 1,983 polysomnography recordings provided by the Massachusetts General Hospital’s (MGH) Sleep Lab.
 - **STAGES**: A dataset from the Stanford Technology Analytics and Genomics in Sleep (STAGES) study involving 20 data collection sites from six centers.

 ---

+## <span class="sk-h2-span">Models</span>

+__SleepKit__ provides a __model factory__ that allows you to easily create and train customized models.
+The model factory includes a number of modern networks well suited for efficient, real-time edge applications.
+Each model architecture exposes a number of high-level parameters that can be used to customize the network for a given application.
+These parameters can be set as part of the configuration accessible via the CLI and Python package.

+---

 ## <span class="sk-h2-span">Model Zoo</span>

 A number of pre-trained models are available for each task.
 These models are trained on a variety of datasets and are optimized for deployment on Ambiq's ultra-low power SoCs.
 In addition to providing links to download the models, __SleepKit__ provides the corresponding configuration files and performance metrics.
 The configuration files allow you to easily retrain the models or use them as a starting point for a custom model.
 Furthermore, the performance metrics provide insights into the model's accuracy, precision, recall, and F1 score.
 For a number of the models, we provide experimental and ablation studies to showcase the impact of various design choices.
 Check out the [Model Zoo](https://ambiqai.github.io/sleepkit/zoo) to learn more about the available models and their corresponding performance metrics.

+---

+## <span class="sk-h2-span">Guides</span>

+Checkout the [Guides](https://ambiqai.github.io/sleepkit/guides) to see detailed examples and tutorials on how to use SleepKit for a variety of tasks.
+The guides provide step-by-step instructions on how to train, evaluate, and deploy models for a given task.
+In addition, the guides provide insights into the design choices and performance metrics for the models.
+The guides are designed to help you get up and running quickly and to provide a deeper understanding of the models and tasks available in SleepKit.

+---